PaulAyling/greenFact/README.md

 # About
 An Example for Greenfact
 * I have been faithfull to the colors provided.
 If it was my choice I would have used colours that fitted a theme
-* I appended a legend to the chart as I thought the way it was presented in the card was fiddly and presenting it as a legend is more effective
+* I appended a legend to the chart as I thought using a legend would be more impactful

 ## Install
 npm install